rancherlabs/cfl-summit-lab/instructors/pre-work/README.md

 # Pre-work

 Create the instances that will be used by attendees, applying the terraform will create:
-  - 1 x EC2 instance with RKE2 & Rancher preinstalled, this instance has an `r` in the name.
-Shortcuts like `k` are in place to use kubectl
+  - 1 x EC2 instance with RKE2 & Rancher preinstalled, this instance has `rancher-cluster` in the name
-  - 1 x EC2 instance for each attendee with RKE2 preinstalled, this will be added to the Rancher environment above as an imported cluster
+  - 1 x EC2 instance for each attendee with RKE2 preinstalled, this will be imported to the Rancher environment above, these instances have a number prefix on the name

 Instances will be launched in the default VPC of the region, with a unique security group and generated SSH key.
-SLES 15 SP5 is used by default, with SSH username: `ec2-user`
+Nodes are already set up to use `kubectl` and `crictl`, etc. SLES 15 SP5 is used, SSH username: `ec2-user`

 Notes:
   - Attendees are to be given the SSH keys and node IPs - they should pick a number for their lab and use the associated IPs/keys (eg, choose #4 and use `4-cfl-lab`)